junxit/us-congress-bills-116/metadata.md

 - 2019-04-30 — Introduced in Senate
 - 2019-04-30 — Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2019-06-04 — Amendment SA 251 agreed to in Senate by Unanimous Consent.
+- 2019-06-04 — Amendment SA 251 proposed by Senator Blackburn for Senator Barrasso. (consideration: CR S3197; text: CR S3197) To add Esther Hobart Morris to a list of suffrage activists.
+- 2019-06-04 — Passed Senate with an amendment by Unanimous Consent. (text: CR S3197-3198)
+- 2019-06-04 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S3197-3198)
+- 2019-06-04 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent. (consideration: CR S3197-3198)
+- 2019-06-04 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.(consideration: CR S3197-3198)
+- 2019-06-04 — Senate amendment agreed to: Amendment SA 251 agreed to in Senate by Unanimous Consent.
+- 2019-06-04 — Senate amendment proposed (on the floor): Amendment SA 251 proposed by Senator Blackburn for Senator Barrasso.
+- 2019-06-04 — Senate amendment submitted